pb-/stampdf/README.md

 chmod a+x stampdf
 ```

-Or your can build it yourself:
+Or your can build it yourself (needs Clojure and make):

 ```shell
 make release